jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 password, and confirm password fields.

-On submit of the form, validate that the confirm password is the same as the password fields, then dispatch the signup thunk action with the form input values.
-Make sure to handle and display errors from the signup thunk action if there are any.
+On submit of the form, validate that the confirm password is the same as the password fields, then invoke the signup function.
+Pass dispatch as the first argument and an object with the form input values as the second argument.
+Make sure to handle and display errors from the signup action if there are any.
 If the confirm password is not the same as the password, display an error message for this.